menu

 How to enter Quality Timber Awards

-Simply complete a short entry form with basic location, contact details and state in no more than 500 words why you think your entry would make a worthy winner of the particular prestigious award competition and be an exemplar to others.
+Simply complete a short entry form with basic location, contact details and a summary of your woodland project.
 You can provide supporting information such as visuals (e.g. photographs and weblinks), a summary management plan, species distribution and/or other relevant maps(s), any publicity leaflet(s) and short video(s) if available that will help our judges to make their decision.

 More info …